 Training costs for paid and volunteer staff are allowable costs.
-Use of grant funds for training is limited to staff development of direct services providers in individual projects to enhance skills directly related to stated project goals and activities.
+Use of grant funds for training is limited to staff development in individual projects to enhance skills directly related to stated project goals and activities.

 If the travel and reimbursement policies of the applicant or subrecipient are more restrictive than those of the Commonwealth, the MORE RESTRICTIVE rate must be followed.